ldbc/ldbc_graphalytics_platforms_graphblas/README.md

 To execute the Graphalytics benchmark on GraphBLAS, follow the steps in the Graphalytics tutorial on [Running Benchmark](https://github.com/ldbc/ldbc_graphalytics/wiki/Manual%3A-Running-Benchmark) with the GraphBLAS-specific instructions listed below.

+### Contributors

+* Bálint Hegyi (Budapest University of Technology and Economics)
+* Márton Elekes (Budapest University of Technology and Economics)
+* Gábor Szárnyas (Budapest University of Technology and Economics)

 ### Prerequisites

 Install CMake (the package in Ubuntu 18.04 satisfies the minimum version requirements):